-- The right up/down arrows for the entity inline appliance ports 9 through 40 are activity LEDs.
-These LEDs are N/A in the GUI. - The L/A1 through L/A8 LEDs only indicate link in the GUI.
+^{} The right up/down arrows for the entity inline appliance ports 3 through 10 are activity LEDs.
+These LEDs are N/A in the GUI.

 2. System

 The following configuration options may be displayed, modified, enabled or disabled under the System panel.